neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 - `/file/:username/:fileid`
   - accepts `DELETE` requests
-  - marks the file as `disabled` in the database, and deletes it from the inbox.
+  - admin endpoint that marks the file as `removed` in the database and deletes it from the inbox.
   - The file is identified by its id, returned by `users/:username/:files`

   - Response codes